carmanoli/ThingyChat/readme.md

 *   Developing a "Smart WC Occupancy" sign with remote wireless sensors.
 *   Creating detailed documentation and tutorials on Hackster.io to help others build their own "Thingies".

+*   Emoji animations
+*   HAbility to transfer enoji definitiosn to xiao, and from ziao to ardino
+*   Hability do take a photo from Xiao and transmitit to app an manipulated it
+*   Hability to react to user intention (detect happiness or sadness)

+2. Enable PSRAM:
+For the camera to work, you must enable the PSRAM (Pseudostatic RAM) function.
+Go to Tools and ensure the "PSRAM" option is enabled.

 Thank you for checking out my project!